The legal regulation of the child may concern the following areas:

 (Source: Leong Wai Kum, Elements of Family Law, 3rd Ed (2018))

-The Family Justice Courts of Singapore provides a summary of matters under the Youth Courts.
+The Family Justice Courts of Singapore provides a summary of matters relating to Children and Young Persons.
 See in particular:

 MSF - Children and Youth